esraaobeido/Movies-Library/README.md

 - Search for a movie name to get its information.
 - Videos route is used to handle requests to fetch videos related to a movie, for example if the client hit this route /videos?id=123, the server will retrieve the videos related to the movie with ID 123 and send them back as a response.
 - Genre route is to allow the user to filter movies by their genres.
+- Get movies: Create a get request to get all the data from the database.
+- Add Movie : create a post request to save a specific movie to database along with your personal comments.